bukankalengkaleng/laravel-packages/README.EN.md

 ## Motivation

-Just so I (hopefully you guys also) doesn't need to pull every packages you like one-by-one, over and over again.
+Just so I (and hopefully you guys also) doesn't need to pull every packages you like one-by-one, over and over again.

 ## Installation